UCR-Robotics/ee144/docs/lab5.rst

 - Copy your code to robot and try to make it run in a rectangle.
   **Then demo to TA**.

+- Note: When you bring up the robot, the odometry will be reset (initialized to origin).

 Example